ROCm/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/pytorch-training.rst

    The performance data presented in
-   `Performance results with AMD ROCm software <https://www.amd.com/en/developer/resources/rocm-hub/dev-ai/performance-results.html#tabs-a8deaeb413-item-21cea50186-tab>`_ should not be interpreted as the peak performance achievable by AMD Instinct MI300X series accelerators or ROCm software.
+   `Performance results with AMD ROCm software <https://www.amd.com/en/developer/resources/rocm-hub/dev-ai/performance-results.html#tabs-a8deaeb413-item-21cea50186-tab>`_ should not be interpreted as the peak performance achievable by AMD Instinct MI325X and MI300X accelerators or ROCm software.

 System validation
 =================